From Amanda's Album

 Help is available to victims of bullying from Stop Bullying Now at 1-800-273-8255 and the Suicide and Crisis Lifeline at 988, which is toll-free and available 24/7.
 Youngsters, parents, schools, and the public can obtain information from stopbullying.gov/resources.
 Also, many other sites and publications give advice.

 In 2006, October was designated as National Bullying Prevention Month to raise awareness of bullying - an important step in prevention.
-Concerned over the growth of cyberbully and suicides, such as of Cheslie Kryst, Maureen Callahan called for treating Big Tech like Big Tobacco.
+Concerned over the growth of cyberbully and suicides, such as of Cheslie Kryst and Maureen Callahan, growing number of people want Big Tech be treated like Big Tobacco.
 Overall, the plethora of advice regarding bullying ranges from common sense (tell parents, school counselors, or supervisors) to controversial ones, some even counterproductive or incorporating unrelated agendas that weaken the goal.